top of page

 Irreversible & Rushed Decision

-There is simply no reason to invest $590 million in a permanent project with so many unanswered questions.
+There is simply no reason to invest $1 billion in a permanent project with so many unanswered questions.

 If common sense could prevail, we would implement cost-effective and environmentally-friendly options such as enhanced busses, tolling, reservations and enforcement of traction laws.